-If your claim is urgent, we will notify you of our decision within 72 hours.
-If we need more information, we will let you know within 24 hours of your claim.
-We will tell you what further information we need.
-You will then have 48 hours to provide this information to us.
-We will notify you of our decision within 48 hours after we receive the requested information.
+If your claim is urgent, we will notify you of our decision within 72 hours of receipt.
+If we need more information, we will let you know what further information is needed within 24 hours of receipt of your claim.
 Our response may be oral; if it is, we will follow it up in writing.
-If we do not receive the information, your claim will be considered denied at the expiration of the 48-hour period we gave you for furnishing information to us.
+Our decision will be rendered based on the information available to us.

-Non-Urgent Pre-Service Claims: If your claim is not urgent, we will notify you of our decision within 15 days.
-If we need more information, we will let you know before the 15-day period expires.
-We will tell you what further information we need.
-You will then have 90 days to provide this information to us.
-In order to expedite our receipt of the information, we may request it directly from your provider.
+Non-Urgent Pre-Service Claims: If your claim is not urgent, we will notify you of our decision within 15 days of receipt.
+If we notify you that an extension of the 15-day period is needed because we do not have sufficient information to determine your pre-service claim, we will suspend further processing of your request until the information is received.
+You will have 45 days to provide the information to us.
+To expedite our receipt of the information, we may request the information directly from your provider.
 If we do this, we will send you a copy of our request.
 However, you will remain responsible for seeing that we get the information on time.
 We will notify you of our decision within 15 days after we receive the requested information.
-If we do not receive the information, your claim will be considered denied at the expiration of the 90-day period we gave you for furnishing the information to us.
+If we do not receive the information, your claim will be considered denied at the expiration of the 45-day period we gave you for furnishing the information to us.

 Courtesy Pre-Determinations: For some procedures we encourage, but do not require, you to contact us before you have the procedure.
-For example, if you or your physician thinks a procedure might be excluded as cosmetic, you can ask us to determine beforehand whether the procedure is cosmetic or reconstructive.
 We call this type of review a courtesy pre-determination.
-If you ask for a courtesy pre-determination, we will do our best to provide you with a timely response.
+To determine which procedures are eligible for courtesy pre-determination, refer to our published medical criteria policies.
+If you ask for a courtesy pre- determination, we will do our best to provide you with a timely response.
 If we decide that we cannot provide you with a courtesy pre-determination (for example, we cannot get the information we need to make an informed decision), we will let you know.
-In either case, courtesy pre-determinations are not preservice claims under the plan.
+In either case, courtesy pre-determinations are not pre-service claims under the plan and are not eligible for the appeals process set forth below.
 When we process requests for courtesy pre-determinations, we are not bound by the time frames and standards that apply to pre-service claims.
-In order to request a courtesy pre-determination, you or your provider should call our Customer Service Department.
+To request a courtesy pre-determination, you or your provider should call our Customer Service Department.